John Berger (1926-2017)

-In Mike Dibb and Chris Rawlence’s 1985 film Once Upon a Time, John Berger takes a drawing of his father Stanley down from the wall.
-Turning to us, he reads a version of ‘Drawn to That Moment’, his essay from 1976 about sketching next to his father’s coffin:
+In a 1985 episode of Mike Dibb and Chris Rawlence’s Channel 4 TV series About Time, John Berger takes down a drawing of his father, Stanley, from the wall.
+Turning to us, he reads a version of ‘Drawn to That Moment’, his 1976 essay about sketching next to his father’s coffin:

 People talk of freshness of vision, of the intensity of seeing for the first time, but the intensity of seeing for the last time is, I believe, greater.
 Of all that I could see only the drawing would remain.
 I was the last ever to look on that face I was drawing.
 I wept whilst I strove to draw with complete objectivity.